Cal Raleigh Player Props: Mariners vs. Rangers

 - TV Channel: BSSW

 Looking to place a prop bet on Cal Raleigh?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Cal Raleigh At The Plate

-- Raleigh has 10 doubles, a triple, eight home runs and 20 walks while hitting .235.
+- Raleigh has 10 doubles, a triple, eight home runs and 20 walks while batting .231.

-- Raleigh has picked up an RBI in 30.6% of his games this season, with more than one RBI in 14.3% of his games.
-He has also plated three or more runs in two contests.
+- Raleigh has driven home a run in 15 games this season (30.0%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on two occasions..

-- In 44.9% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (6.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.